 Successful course completion rates

-- Since 2010 successful course completion rates have increased from 71% to 75% for SAC-funded Māori students and from 63% to 70% for SAC-funded Pacific students.
+- From 2011 to 2014 successful course completion rates increased from 71% to 74% for SAC-funded Māori students and improved from 66% to 74% for SAC-funded Pacific students.

 Successful qualification completion rates

 The large number of part-time students we have at Unitec means that some of our students undertake qualifications over a number of years.
 We also have a number of students undertaking NZQA national qualifications or exit qualifications as they want to learn specific skills rather than get a certain qualification.

 The way this measure is calculated means that institutions with a growing student population or who offer a high proportion of multiple year programmes, such as Unitec, may show a reduction in the percentage of students completing qualifications even though the actual number has stayed consistent or may even have increased.
 We are also constantly working to improve our internal reporting processes, which will improve the accuracy of this measure over time.

 From 2011 to 2014, successful qualification completion rates improved markedly for all students including Māori, Pacific, and students aged under 25 years.

 - From 2011 to 2014 qualification completion rates increased from 57% to 70% for all SAC-funded students.

 - From 2011 to 2014 qualification completion rates increased from 52% to 63% for SAC-funded students aged 25 and under.

 - Qualification completion rates for SAC-funded Māori and Pacific students have increased by 11% over four years.

 Employment outcomes for Unitec graduates are an important indicator of the relevance of our qualifications and the quality of our graduates.
 Our 2015 Graduate Survey told us that 83% of respondents were in paid work, studying or both working and studying when surveyed.